dprabin25/BegineersRNA-Seq/README.md

 library(DESeq2); library(ggplot2); library(pheatmap); library(RColorBrewer)
 library(ashr); library(readr); library(dplyr); library(matrixStats); library(vegan)

-setwd("USE YOUR DIRECTORY CONTAINING RAW COUNT and META COUNT CSV FILES") ## This directory should contain raw_counts.csv and MetaData.csv plot_dir <- "DESeq2_Plots"   ## This will create a folder named "DeSeq2Plots" where all the figures will be saved dir.create(plot_dir, showWarnings = FALSE)
+setwd("USE YOUR WORKING_DIRECTORY CONTAINING RAW COUNT and META COUNT CSV FILES") ## This directory should contain raw_counts.csv and MetaData.csv plot_dir <- "DESeq2_Plots"   ## This will create a folder named "DeSeq2Plots" in your working directory where all the figures will be saved.
+dir.create(plot_dir, showWarnings = FALSE)
 ```